pixeltris/YgoMaster/Docs/Updating.md

 - Take the contents of `Master.CardCr` and place it into `CardCraftableList.json`.
 - Take the contents of `Master.Regulation` and place it into `CardBanList.json`.

+## Structure decks

+- Log `User.home` and take the `Master.Structure` json and place them into `StructureDecks.json`.
+- Run `--extractstructure` to extract those structure decks into individual files which get placed into the `StructureDecks` folder.

 ## YdkIds.txt

 - In `ClientSettings.json` set `ShowConsole` to `true` and run the client.